abdullahsakib/Data-Science-and-AI-Internship-Program-2024/README.md

 #### 3.2.1 Dataset Splitting
 The dataset was divided into three subsets:
 Train dataset provided by kaggle divided into 2 set
 * Training Set: The largest portion, used to train the model.
+80% of the Train dataset provided by kaggle was used for training.
 * Validation Set: Used to tune model parameters and prevent overfitting.
+20% of the Train dataset provided by kaggle was used as validation dataset.
 * Test dataset provided by kaggle was reserved for evaluating the model's performance on unseen data.